 Traveling to the Stars and Time Dilation

-- Alpha Centauri: The near-light-speed craft traveling to Alpha Centauri, our nearest extra solar sun located 4.3 light years away, would take just 4.3 thousandth of a second to complete the journey.
+- Alpha Centauri: The near-light-speed craft traveling to Alpha Centauri, our nearest extrasolar sun located 4.3 light years away, would take just 4.3 thousandths of a second to complete the journey.

 - Milky Way: A space crew would experience 3.2 seconds of time while crossing the 300,000 light years distance to the center of our galaxy.